This page provides an overview of the New Zealand Emissions Trading Scheme.

 Aim of the NZ ETS

 The New Zealand Emissions Trading Scheme (NZ ETS) is the Government’s principal policy response to climate change.
-It supports global efforts to reduce greenhouse gas emissions while maintaining economic productivity.

 How the NZ ETS works

 The NZ ETS puts a price on greenhouse gas emissions.
 This price on emissions is intended to create a financial incentive for businesses to invest in technologies and practices that reduce emissions.
 It also encourages forest planting by allowing eligible foresters to earn New Zealand emission units (NZUs) as their trees grow and absorb carbon dioxide.